beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * add `MinSampleShadingRate` springsetting, float between 0 and 1, default 0.
 A value of 1 indicates that each sample in the framebuffer should be independently shaded.
 A value of 0 effectively allows rendering to ignore sample rate shading.
 Any value between 0 and 1 allows the GL to shade only a subset of the total samples within each covered fragment.
 * add new 'm' character to Lua texture options, which disables trilinear mipmap filtering for both DDS and uncompressed textures.
 * particles (incl. ground decals) now have 4 levels of mipmaps.
+* fix draw position for asymmetric models, they no longer disappear when not appropriate.

 ### Defs
 * add `windup` weapon def tag.
 Delay in seconds before the first projectile of a salvo appears.